For More Free Online Car Insurance Quotes, Visit Our Car Insurance Resource Center.

 Insuring Classic & Collector Cars

-The LA Times notes that “traditional insurance is based on the notion that a car’s value will decrease over time,” whereas classic car insurance assumes your value will appreciate over time.
+Where traditional insurance is based on the notion that a car’s value will decrease over time, classic car insurance assumes your value will appreciate over time.
 Most classic car policies assume your collector’s item is garaged and driven sparingly, so insurers calculate a much lower risk of accident, and subsequently offer lower rates and premiums than traditional auto policies.

 Collector policies offer a handful of advantages over regular policies.
 By choosing a specialty insurance company, you’ll be working with an insurer who knows your vehicle’s worth and who also understand how to assess its value.
 Additionally, collector policies offer specialized coverage plans, so you won’t be paying more on top of what you need.